toan2948/Laravel-Restaurant-Management-System/README.md

-A Restaurant website where a waitress can order foods and make Rechnung for a customer.
+A Restaurant website where:
-The owner can manage data by creating, edit, delete them.
++ The owner can manage data by creating, edit, delete them.
++ Waiter can order foods and make Rechnung for a customer;